 - Always use your catalog to check course descriptions, and don’t forget to consult with your advisor or faculty member if you have questions about a specific course before registering for the course.
 This will save time and help you make wise choices as you develop your class schedule and continue your progress toward graduation.

 How do I register for classes?

 Continuing students have two opportunities to use the student portal to register for classes during the academic year.
 Spring courses are normally selected during the fall semester, while fall courses and summer courses are selected during the spring semester.
-Students are assigned a time to register online based on the number of units completed.
+Students are assigned a time to register on the portal based on the number of units completed.
 Priority is given to students with the most number of units completed (e.g., seniors would register first, then juniors, etc.).

 While online registration is the final event in the process, two important activities precede online registration.
 The first activity involves “information gathering.”
-Department Chapel and Advising Day Chapels are designed to give you an opportunity to ask questions and get current information from department faculty about your major.
+Department Chapel and Advising Day Chapels are designed to give you an opportunity to ask questions, interact with colleagues and faculty while getting information from department faculty about your major.

 Advising Week follows Advising Day Chapel and provides students with an opportunity to meet one-on-one with faculty advisors to discuss any concerns and review course selections and scheduling plans.
 You should plan to attend all of the academic chapel activities and interact with your advisor well in advance of Advising Week.